HanXHX/ansible-php/README.md

 -------------------

 - It doesn't split ini file for FPM/CLI.
 It's hardcoded as `/usr/local/etc/php.ini`.
-- It can't manage multiple PHP versions at the time (like old Debian versions)
+- It can't manage multiple PHP versions at the time (like legacy Debian versions)
 - You must explicitely set xdebug package name (use `pkg search xdebug` to find the good one)

 Role Variables